fnando/attr_keyring/README.md

 As far as database schema goes:

 1. You'll need a column to track the key that was used for encryption; by default it's called `keyring_id`.
-2. Every encrypted columns must follow the name `encrypted_<column name>`.
+2. Every encrypted column must follow the name `encrypted_<column name>`.
 3. Optionally, you can also have a `<column name>_digest` to help with searching (see Lookup section below).

-As far as model configuration goes, they're pretty similar, as you can see below:
+As far as model configuration goes, they're pretty similar, as you can see
+below:

 #### ActiveRecord

 From Rails 5+, ActiveRecord models now inherit from `ApplicationRecord` instead.
 This is how you set it up:

 ```ruby
 class ApplicationRecord < ActiveRecord::Base